 Nanonets will promptly notify you in writing upon verification of a security breach of the Nanonets services that affects your data.
 Notification will describe the breach and the status of Nanonets’s investigation.

-You can see more details about our incident reponse here https://nanonets.com/help/security/what-is-nanonets-incident-response-plan
+You can see more details about our incident reponse plan here https://nanonets.com/help/security/what-is-nanonets-incident-response-plan

 Build Process Automation